makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 <img src="/static/img/IMG_7435.jpg">

 What happens on the ESP8266 is pretty simple.
-It connects to the network then performs a http get request to a web page where it expects to see four values separated by commas in plain text; a red, green and blue value to generate an RGB colour and a brightness value.
+It connects to the network then performs an http get request to a web page where it expects to see four values separated by commas in plain text; a red, green and blue value to generate an RGB colour and a brightness value.
 It chops this string into individual numbers and then pushes them out to the LED strip using the FastLED library.
 It'll repeat this every 60 seconds or so (this is adjustable depending on how close to real time you need your lights to be).

 Simply copy this code into the Arduino IDE and modify the constant definitions at the top of the file to suit your needs.
 You'll need to add your wifi details and the address to the web server that's serving up the colours and you'll need to install the FastLED and ESP8266 Libraries in the Arduino IDE.
 Once you're happy compile and publish the code to the ESP8266